- What is a job aid for training?

 How do you do this?

-- Find an obliging company staff or coworker and give them the job aid.
-It's better if you give it to 3 or more people.
+- Find an obliging company staff or coworker and ask them to use the job aid.
+It's better if you give it to three or more people.

 - Observe the employees using the job aid and record.
 Resist the urge to guide them and just sit back and observe how they naturally use the job aid.